FIRSTinMI/av-docs/docs/day--1-and-0/hardware-photos.md

 ## Monitor Case

 Note: The larger monitor is dedicated to the AV cart.
-Please ensure there is some padding between
+Please ensure there is some padding between the monitors so they don't get scratched.

 ![Monitor Case](../assets/monitor-case.jpg)